Caroline Marshall Msc, PgDip, MBACP Accredited and Registered

 I am a registered and accredited member of the British Association of Counselling and Psychotherapy (BACP) and work within their ethical framework for good practice.

 I am a qualified, professional and experienced integrative counsellor, which means I am trained in more than one model of counselling.
-The foundation of any model I adopt is always within the context of a person-centred theoretical approach (PCT).

 I believe the relationship to be key to psychological change and that this relationship has to feel right for both client and counsellor for any progress to be made in therapy.